 The frenzied activity at backyard feeders each summer makes it appear hummingbirds are permanent residents.
 Yet come winter, they mysteriously disappear from many yards.
-Understanding where they go and how they survive the cold months helps us appreciate the remarkable seasonal transformations of these flying jewels.
+Understanding “What Happens to Hummingbirds During the Winter?” helps us appreciate the remarkable seasonal transformations of these flying jewels.

 Migration is the Primary Strategy